 Let's walk through how to turn a podcast episode into a blog post:

 The first step to complete when turning your podcast into a blog is to transcribe the audio into text.
 There are a wide variety of service providers out there that can do this for you, some human & some automated.
 Just give "audio transcription software" a google search and you can start the window shopping.
-Duplikit (that's us) does this and many of the other things mentioned below as well 👍.
+Wavve (that's our parent company) does this and many of the other things mentioned below as well 👍.

 This is one of the most important steps in the process of turning a podcast episode into a blog.
 A podcast episode is usually a flowing conversation while a blog post is generally segmented into smaller sub topics that provide a flow of information from the beginning of the article to the end.